tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxNL.md

 #### Linux

 Default dtb is configured for USB Host support via USB hub.
-A special dtb is provided for USB dual role support, see see [artifacts section](#build-artifacts).
+A special dtb is provided for USB dual role support, see see [artefacts section](#build-artefacts).

 ### High Assurance Boot (Secure Boot)